clhenrick/portfolio/_posts/blog/2022-01-31-color-legend-element.md

 }
 {% endhighlight %}

-One simple solution to this problem is to use CSS variables ("officially" reffered to as [Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).
+One simple solution to this problem is to use CSS variables ([Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).
 Just about every style property of the CLE may be overriden using a CSS variable.
 For example, here's how the same style rules above could be applied using CSS variables:

 {% highlight css %}
 color-legend {